 It’s Only Set In Stone If It Is In Writing

 You may have more flexibility when it comes to your lease agreement terms than you think.
-Reading through your lease agreement before signing it and moving in is a must but if it is not included in your lease as a term then you will have some flexibility when it comes to what you can and cannot do in your brand new home or apartment.
+Reading through your lease agreement before signing it and moving in is a must.
+So, if something is not included in your lease as a term then you will have some flexibility when it comes to what you can and cannot do in your brand new home or apartment.

-Your landlord may include a thorough list of terms within your lease but on the other hand some landlords are far more casual in their lease agreements, giving you the option to make renovations if you so choose to and if in your lease you find that it states nothing about pets not being allowed in the home then you can take that as confirmation that you four legged friend will be allowed to stay with you in the home.
+Your landlord may include a thorough list of terms within your lease but on the other hand some landlords are far more laid back in their lease agreements, giving you the option to make renovations if you so choose to.
+If in your lease you find that it states nothing about pets not being allowed in the home then you can take that as confirmation that you four-legged friend will be allowed to stay with you in the home.

 If you are unsure of everything that is included in your lease then it is always advised to seek out professional legal advice before you sign any documents, this is a long term contract after all and you want to make sure that you are not going to run into any problems during the duration of your stay.